-Check the airway.
-Breathing is an absolute necessity to any person’s life.
-If a person is unconscious or loses consciousness, it’s vital to check the victim’s airway to ensure the person is breathing properly.
+Breathing is an absolute necessity in any person’s life.
+If a person is unconscious or loses consciousness, checking the victim’s airway is vital to ensure they breathe properly.
 If not, you may need to give CPR to restart the circulatory and respiratory systems.

-- Roll the victim on to the person’s side to protect the airway.
+- Roll the victim onto the person’s side to protect the airway.
 Make sure to support the person’s neck to protect or prevent injury.

 - Keep the injured person as still as possible.
 Talking to a victim can go far in calming the person.